Thank you for reading our post, please rate this article at the end.

 - 350-grain arrows

-Most bows fire at an average pace of fewer than 50 feet every second, taking into account various draw masses, draw units, arrow weights, weather situations, human mistakes, and some additional circumstances.
+Most bows fire at an average pace of fewer than 50 feet every second, considering various draw masses, draw units, arrow weights, weather situations, human mistakes, and some additional circumstances.

-It is not to suggest that these bows do not fire arrows through moderate and high velocities.
+This is not to suggest that these bows do not fire arrows through moderate and high velocities.
 Each bow that fires at 50 feet per minute, theoretically, only goes at around 200 miles every hour.
-It’s extremely accurate, and that’s part of why compound bows stand capable of shooting arrows that far away.
+It’s extremely accurate, and that’s part of why compound bows can shoot arrows that far away.

 Compound Bow: Kinetic Energy

-One of the most important factors to increase the range of the compound bow is kinetic energy.
+Kinetic energy is one of the most important factors in increasing the range of the compound bow.

-Generally, in physics, kinetic energy acts as the energy that is deposited inside a moving body.
-For instance, the energy stored in the body in motion is projectile, and when we relate to the kinetic energy, we refer to the intensity by which it reaches the target.
+Kinetic energy is generally defined as energy deposited inside a moving body.
+For instance, projectile energy is stored in a body in motion, and when we refer to kinetic energy, we refer to the intensity by which it reaches the target.

-If you ever strived to draw an arrow outside of a target, it was because it contains maximum kinetic energy in it.
-If not there is an urgent need for you to rush to the gym.
-The kinetic energy of an arrow is related directly to the speed.
+If you ever strived to draw an arrow outside a target, it was because it contains maximum kinetic energy.
+If not, you need to rush to the gym.
+The kinetic energy of an arrow is related directly to its speed.
 Quick travel results in the accumulation of more energy.

-We have to add the arrow’s mass together with speed to measure the kinetic energy correctly.
+We must add the arrow’s mass and speed to measure the kinetic energy correctly.

 The formula given is (weight of arrow) x (speed of arrow) x (speed of arrow) / 450,240.